learn-co-curriculum/dsc-song-analysis-try-experience/p_3_string_lesson.md

 ***

-* Use the **string** `str` data type
+* Use the `str` data type
-* Create a string in the interactive code console
+* Create a `str` in the interactive code console

-## Load the data
+## Creating a `str`

 ***

-To solve this problem with code, we do something similar to the manual card method we discussed in the last lesson which is to organize our lyrics into a **list**.
-We start with our words in a **string**.
-We will learn about **strings** below, but first, let's see how it looks:
+To solve this problem with code, we do something similar to the manual card method we discussed in the last lesson which is to organize our lyrics into a `list`.
+We start with our words in a `str`.
+We will learn about the `str` data type below, but first, let's see how it looks:

 ```python